Deducteam/lambdapi/docs/module.rst

 And if there are nested folders then the module path gets more members.
 File ``<LIB_ROOT>/std/a/b/c/d.lp`` has module path ``std.a.b.c.d``.

-By default, every modules are looked up under the library root.
+*By default, all modules are looked up under the library root*.
 However, there are cases where the files we want to work with are not (yet!) placed under the library root.
 The typical case is when a library (or package) is still under development.
-In that case, what we can do is map the development folder under the library root, similarly to what would happen when mounting a volume in our file system.
-There are two ways of doing that, the first one being to use the ``--map-dir MOD:DIR`` command line option.
+In that case, the development folder can be mapped under the library root, similarly to what would happen when mounting a volume in a file system.
+There are two ways of doing that, the first one being to use the ``--map-dir MOD:DIR`` :doc:`command line option </options>`.
 However, the best way is to use a package configuration file.

 Package configuration file
 --------------------------

-A package configuration file can be placed at the root of the source tree of a library (or package) under development.
-It should be named ``lambdapi.pkg``, and contain the following fields (an example is given below for the syntax):
+A package configuration file ``lambdapi.pkg`` can be placed at the root of the source tree of a library (or package) under development.
+It must contain the following fields (an example is given below for the syntax):

 * ``package_name`` giving a globally unique name for the package being defined.
   This is not yet used, but will be necessary when we eventually publish our